Electrical Code: Is Your System Up to Standard?

 Each province chooses which edition of the Canadian code it uses.
 As of this writing, Quebec’s version is based on the 23rd edition, not the latest one.

-Electrician Career – Training on the Electrical Code
+Electrician Career—Training on the Electrical Code

 To become an electrician in Quebec, you must complete a DEP (diploma), then do four 2,000-hour apprenticeship periods.
 After that, you can take the qualification exam.
 You can then take further training to deepen your expertise and stay current on tech and code updates.
 Organizations like the Régie du bâtiment du Québec offer these courses.

-For more about this career path, read:
+For more about this career path, read The Electrician Trade.

 FAQ on Electrical Standards in Quebec